top of page

 PNF Neck Stretches - Mobility, Strength and Power

 Studies indicate that PNF stretching techniques efficiently boost and sustain flexibility, augment muscular strength and force, and elevate athletic performance.
-If you are injured, please ask your physician if these exercises are appropriate for your specific case.
+If you are injured, please ask your physician if these exercises are appropriate.

 Neck Strengthening Exercises

-Strengthening your neck is crucial for maintaining a healthy posture, preventing future injuries, and even resolving existing ones.
-By incorporating these exercises into your routine, you should obtain significant improvements in your overall posture.
+Strengthening your neck is crucial for maintaining a healthy posture, preventing future injuries, and resolving existing ones.
+Incorporating these exercises into your routine should significantly improve your overall posture.

 Photo of Dr. Brian Abelson